Prime rib roast with vegetables. It was the first time I prepared prime rib on Christmas day.

 Here are a few helpful tips for the ingredients needed for your prime rib roast.

-Prime rib: Also known as standing rib roast.
-A beautiful piece that is nicely marbled.
+Prime rib: Also known as standing rib roast, prime rib is a beautiful, nicely marbling.
 Ensure it is at room temperature before placing it in the hot oven.

 Carrots: their sweetness at its best, and nothing more delicious than a roasted carrot.